Miriam Miranda: “The Garifuna populations are fighting against extermination”

 “They want to wipe out the Garifuna people”

-The Garifuna communities that live under the shadow of impunity and the latent danger of losing even their own lives are Triunfo de la Cruz , Punta Piedra , San Juan, Armenia , Guadalupe, San Antonio, Masca, Travesía, Cayos Cochinos , Punta Gorda and Vallecito, among others.
-These communities often suffer violence, threats, persecution and intimidation from groups established in their ancestral territories.
+The Garifuna communities living under the shadow of impunity and the constant threat of losing their lives include Triunfo de la Cruz , Punta Piedra , San Juan, Armenia , Guadalupe, San Antonio, Masca, Travesía, Cayos Cochinos , Punta Gorda, and Vallecito, among others.
+These communities frequently suffer violence, threats, persecution, and intimidation from groups operating in their ancestral territories.

-Reportar sin Miedo spoke with Yessica Trinidad, coordinator of the National Network of Women Human Rights Defenders (RNNDH) .
-The Garifuna leader has experienced human rights violations firsthand.
-She has been unjustly imprisoned, but despite everything, she continues to fight.
+Reporting Without Fear spoke with Yessica Trinidad, coordinator of the National Network of Women Human Rights Defenders (RNNDH) .
+This Garifuna leader has personally experienced human rights violations.
+She has been unjustly imprisoned, but despite everything, she continues her fight.

-Trinidad explained that since 2020 to date, 3,205 attacks against men and women defenders in ancestral communities have been recorded.
+Trinidad stated that from 2020 to date, 3,205 attacks against men and women defenders in ancestral communities have been recorded.

-Of these attacks, 25%, or 802, were against the Honduran Black Fraternal Organization (Ofraneh) .
-"These attacks are a reflection of the violence and the policy of extermination.
-They want to wipe out the Garifuna people."
+Of those attacks, 25%, or 802, have been against the Honduran Black Fraternal Organization (Ofraneh) .
+“These attacks reflect the violence and the policy of extermination.
+They want to wipe out the Garifuna people.”

 Photo: Ofraneh

-Among the main actions against land defenders are harassment, surveillance, and threats that extend to their children.
-As a result, communities live in constant tension.
+Among the main actions taken against land defenders are harassment, surveillance, and threats that extend to their children.
+As a result, these communities live in constant tension.

-In the defender's opinion, the Garifuna communities are the most vulnerable to persecution, threats, criminalization, and dispossession.
-The main threats are directed primarily at the leading groups of the Civic Council of Popular and Indigenous Organizations of Honduras (COPINH) .
+According to the human rights defender, the Garifuna communities suffer the most persecution, threats, criminalization, and dispossession.
+These attacks are primarily directed at the leadership groups of the Civic Council of Popular and Indigenous Organizations of Honduras (COPINH) .

-Gustavo Alfredo López, representative of the Land Defense Committee of the Triunfo de la Cruz community in Tela, Atlántida, spoke with this media outlet and expressed some indignation that the current government only knows how to respond to their demands and problems with excuses.
+Gustavo Alfredo López, representative of the Land Defense Committee of the Triunfo de la Cruz community in Tela, Atlántida, spoke with this media outlet and expressed his indignation that the current government only responds to their demands and concerns with excuses.
 “Honduras is close to becoming a jungle.
-No one follows the laws, nor do they respect them.
+Nobody obeys the laws, nor do they respect them.
 Not even those in power are advocating to protect our lives,” he said.

-López asserted that in his community, persecution is a daily occurrence and that they are threatened if they leave their homes, as if it were a dictatorship.
+López asserted that persecution is a daily occurrence in his community and that they live under constant threat if they leave their homes, as if under a dictatorship.
 “We live in agony.
 The State has no control over these violations.
-It's sad to say, but it's the truth.
-No one is going to remove me from my land.
-They'll have to remove me, but dead, from there because I will not tire of fighting for what belongs to us,” the leader emphasized, his face somewhat tired from years of struggle.
+It's painful to say, but it's the truth.
+No one will drive me from my land.
+They'll have to remove me dead, because I will never tire of fighting for what belongs to us,” the leader emphasized, his face showing the weariness of years of struggle.

-Regarding the extermination of communities, representatives of the Garifuna Committee for the Investigation and Search for Disappeared Persons of Triunfo de la Cruz , Sunla, and Ofraneh expressed the same position.
+Regarding the extermination of communities, representatives from the Garifuna Committee for the Investigation and Search for the Disappeared of Triunfo de la Cruz , Sunla, and Ofraneh expressed the same position.
 They also denounced the existence of a policy of extermination against the Garifuna people through deliberate and direct actions, for which the Honduran state is primarily responsible.

-Melissa Martínez, Ofraneh's coordinator in Roatán, spoke with this media outlet and stated that one of the main demands of the Honduran State is to "stop the policies of extermination against the Garifuna people."
+Melissa Martínez, coordinator of Ofraneh in Roatán, spoke with this media outlet and stated that one of the main demands of the State of Honduras is the “stop to the policies of extermination against the Garifuna people.”.

-At the same time, he stated that there is a huge desire on the part of governments to disqualify the defense of land and territory.
+At the same time, he asserted that there is a huge desire on the part of governments to discredit the defense of land and territory

-Martínez has been prosecuted by state security forces for holding protests in defense of land and territory.
-However, she asserted that she will not stop and will defend at all costs what is due to these vulnerable communities.
+Martínez has been prosecuted by state security forces for leading protests in defense of land and territory.
+However, she asserted that she will not stop and will defend at all costs what belongs to these vulnerable communities.

 Mafias in Xiomara Castro's government

-The coordinator of the Black Fraternal Organization in Honduras (Ofraneh), Miriam Miranda, told Reportar sin Miedo that mafia groups still exist in Honduras.
-Although the country has changed political leaders, the leader asserts that nothing has changed regarding the protection of the rights of ancestral communities.
-Far from that, she asserted, Honduras is taking steps backward.
+Miriam Miranda, coordinator of the Black Fraternal Organization in Honduras (Ofraneh), told Reportar sin Miedo that mafia groups still operate in Honduras.
+Although the country has changed political leaders, she asserts that nothing has changed regarding the protection of the rights of ancestral communities.
+On the contrary, she maintains, Honduras is taking steps backward.

-"No one can say anything because today the criminals, the mafias that control this country, are in Garifuna territory.
-The fact that there is a new government doesn't mean they've stopped this mafia that controls this country.
-Unfortunately, no one questions that," he complained.
+“No one can say anything because today the criminals, the mafias that control this country, are in Garifuna territory.
+The fact that there is a new government doesn't mean they have stopped this mafia that controls this country.
+Unfortunately, no one questions that,” he lamented.

-According to statements Miranda made to this media outlet, criminal groups use the territories to establish their structures and avoid prosecution, although in the end, they all end up being the same, he said.
+According to statements Miranda gave to this media outlet, criminal groups use territories to establish their structures and avoid prosecution, although in the end they all end up being the same, he stated.

 “No one questions the mafias that control this country.
 They are decimating, murdering, and persecuting us.
-Any Garifuna who fights for their land is threatened, persecuted, and imprisoned.
-They have already identified us,” he added.
+Any Garifuna person who fights for the land is threatened, persecuted, and imprisoned.
+They already have us identified,” he added.

 Photo: Ofraneh

-Although persecution against this population is a daily occurrence, Miranda asserts that she will defend and fight for her communities no matter what.
+Although the persecution of this population is a daily occurrence, Miranda affirms that she will defend and fight for her communities at all costs.
 “We fight with our bodies from our ancestral lands.
-We Garifuna communities are fighting against the extermination of our peoples every day, but we still produce our lands, despite living in a constant struggle for ownership.
-From those lands, the Garifuna communities and people build lives every day,” she asserted.
+The Garifuna people are fighting against the extermination of our communities every day, yet we still cultivate our lands, despite living in constant struggle for ownership.
+From these lands, the Garifuna communities and people build life every day,” she asserted.

-Ofraneh also condemns the Honduran State's failure to comply with any of the IACHR rulings.
-On the contrary, it is highlighting its racist and patriarchal policies and territorial dispossession, which only serve to increase the exodus of the community's population to other areas of the country or, as a last resort, to migration abroad.
+Ofraneh also condemns the Honduran State for failing to comply with any of the Inter-American Court of Human Rights' rulings.
+On the contrary, it is demonstrating its racist and patriarchal policies and the territorial dispossession that only perpetuates the exodus of the community population to other parts of the country or, as a last resort, migration abroad.

-The government's stance of turning its back on the crisis in communities caused by predatory extractivism only generates one of the most powerful policies of extermination, which Leader Miranda has preferred to call "the emptying of the territories."
+The government's stance of turning its back on the crisis in the communities, caused by predatory extractivism, only generates one of the most powerful extermination policies that leader Miranda has preferred to call "the emptying of the territories".

 The photos are by Ofraneh